glukicov/EDMTracking/README.md

 # EDMTracking
-## g-2 EDM, grid-based tracking, and DB scripts
+## g-2 Electric Dipole Moment (EDM), grid-based tracking, and DB scripts

 ### See here https://github.com/glukicov/EDMTracking/blob/master/PYReadTree.ipynb for a quick demo on how to load, make cuts, plot data, and fit from ROOT Trees